Draco-lang/Language-suggestions/Specification/UserDefinedTypes.md

 prop Bar(this): int32 { get; }
 ```

+### Visibility

+The visibility of properties is a bit more complicated topic, because sometimes the accessors need to have different visibilities declared.
+C# solves this by allowing to declare a visibility for the properties, and then _restrict_ the individual accessors.

+For the sake of simplicity - and to avoid introducing an explicit `private` visibility modifier when the rest of the design is built around implicit private, I'd like to propose the following:
+ * When a visibility is specified for a property, all accessors inherit it
+ * When no visibility is specified for the property itself, the individual accessors can declare their own visibilities

+While the latter would be enough to cover all cases, having properties with the same visibility for all its accessors is common enough to justify the shortcut.
+Specifying visibility for both the property and the accessors is illegal.

+Some examples:
+ * `val X: int32;`: private get, no set
+ * `var X: int32;`: private get, private set
+ * `public var X: int32;`: public get, public set
+ * `prop X(this): int32 { get = ...; set = ...; }`: private get, private set
+ * `public prop X(this): int32 { get = ...; set = ...; }`: public get, public set
+ * `prop X(this): int32 { public get = ...; set = ...; }`: public get, private set
+ * `public prop X(this): int32 { public get = ...; set = ...; }`: illegal

 ## Static state

 Non-member, static data can be associated to types in the `implement` blocks.
 For example, adding a static instance counter field to the type `Foo`: